qvarforth/trackdirect/README.md

 Tools included are an APRS data collector, a websocket server, a javascript library (websocket client and more) and a website example (which can of course be used as is).

-Please note that it is almost 10 years since I wrote the majority of the code, and when the code was written, it was never intended to be published ...

 ## What is APRS?
 APRS (Automatic Packet Reporting System) is a digital communications system that uses packet radio to send real time tactical information.
 The APRS network is used by ham radio operators all over the world.